 Organizations thrive when they upgrade Dropbox to a business-oriented storage solution.
-But finding the best program for your particular needs can be a challenge.
-Here are five Dropbox alternatives for business that fulfill your storage needs.
+But finding the best cloud program for your particular needs is challenging.
+Here are seven Dropbox alternatives for business that fulfill storage needs.

 Dropbox Alternatives for Business – Canto DAM

-Organizations are quickly realizing that digital asset management software is a necessity for a modern company.
+Organizations are quickly realizing that digital asset management software is a necessity for modern companies.
 Canto DAM has a lot of features that make it a great choice for a business alternative to Dropbox.
-DAM is secure and gives organizations control over who has access to which files.
-This keeps companies safe and helps complete projects with ease as managers know immediately who has access to what.
+DAM is extremely secure and gives administrators superior user-access control, keeping unwanted members restricted from specified assets.
+This helps complete projects with ease as managers can focus attention to necessary tasks.

-Where Sync falls short in data organization, DAM excels.
-All content uploaded by your company is searchable and accessible.
+DAM excels in data storage management, as creative content uploaded by your company is searchable and accessible.
 DAM uses complex metadata to allow everyone working on a certain project to find the exact data and files they need.
 This sets DAM apart from other Dropbox alternatives for business.

 Google Drive is a secure way to share files quickly and easily among various team members.
 Collaboration is convenient with Drive, and businesses should generally like the layout of the software and its ease of access.

 Google Drive can be used for business, but one snag is the signup process.
-Whereas various Dropbox alternatives allow users to forego any sort of registration process, Google Drive requires users to create a Google account to use their software.
+Whereas various Dropbox alternatives allow users to forego any sort of registration process, Google Drive requires users to create a Google account to use its software.
 This sets businesses back a lot of work hours trying to get everyone set up as users onto the software.
-Google Drive was designed for the single-user and collaboration is not ideal.
+Google Drive is designed for the single-user, and as a result collaboration is not ideal.